 Evidence supporting magnesium supplementation during pregnancy

 Let’s examine some of the research behind magnesium and pregnancy.
 There have been quite a few studies that support the use of magnesium during pregnancy.
-Not only is magnesium safe to take during pregnancy, it can actually improve your health in a number of ways, along with your child’s.
+Not only is magnesium safe to take during pregnancy, it can actually improve yours and your baby’s health in a number of ways!

 According to a study from the Department of Obstetrics and Gynecology, magnesium supplementation has a positive effect on pregnancy outcomes.
 Specifically, the study examined how magnesium supplementation affected common complications of pregnancy, such as: